 Do you want to get the most out of your trip to Boston?
 Do you want to enhance your bucket list with Boston in mind?
 Are you a travel enthusiast that is crazy about places?
 Or are you a regular Massachusetts resident seeing this post and seeking something fun to do in Boston?
 No matter if you don’t fall in these categories, just know them for your information hunger.
-We list the top 6 places to go to when traveling in Boston.
+When traveling to Boston, follow this list of the top 6 places to go.

 1. Freedom Trail